 MOD B/75/7

-RESOLUTION 180 (Guadalajara, 2010)
+RESOLUTION 180 (rev. busan, 2014)

 Facilitating the transition from IPv4 to IPv6

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

-a) Resolution 64 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly, which encourages the deployment of IPv6;
+a) Resolution 64 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, regarding IP address allocation and facilitating the transition to and the deployment of IPv6;

-b) Opinion 5 (Lisbon, 2009) of the World Telecommunication Policy Forum, on capacity building in support of the adoption of IPv6;
+b) Opinion 3 (Geneva, 2013) of the World Telecommunication Policy Forum, on capacity building for the deployment of IPv6;

+c) Opinion 4 (Geneva, 2013) of the World Telecommunication Policy Forum, on support of IPv6 adoption and transition from IPv4;

-c) Resolution 63 (Hyderabad, 2010) of the World Telecommunication Development Conference, on IP address allocation and encouraging the deployment of IPv6 in the developing countries,considering further
+d) Resolution 63 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, on IP address allocation and encouraging the deployment of IPv6 in the developing countries;

+e) Resolution 101 (Rev. Busan, 2014) of the Plenipotentiary Conference, on Internet Protocol-based networks;

+f) Resolution 102 (Rev. Busan, 2014) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses,

+considering further

 a) that the Internet has become a leading factor in social and economic development and a vital tool for communication and technological innovation, creating a major paradigm shift in the telecommunication and information technology sector;

-b) that in view of the imminent exhaustion of IPv4 addresses and in order to ensure the stability, growth and development of the Internet, specific actions must be defined for the transition to IPv6,
+b) that in view of the imminent exhaustion of IPv4 addresses and in order to ensure the stability, growth and development of the Internet, specific actions must be taken for the transition to IPv6 without further delays,

-noting

-the decision taken by the Council at its 2009 session to set up an IPv6 working group (see Document CO9/93),
+c) the results of the IPV6 working group, that was established by the Council at its 2009 session as well as related discussions in WTSA-12,

 recognizing

+a) that Internet Protocol (IP) addresses are fundamental resources needed for the development of IP-based telecommunication/ICT networks and for the world economy and prosperity;

-a) that IPv6 deployment gives an opportunity for the development of information and communication technologies (ICT), and that its early adoption is the best way to avoid the scarcity of addresses and the consequences that exhaustion of IPv4 addresses may entail, including high costs;
+b) that IPv6 deployment gives an opportunity for the development of information and communication technologies (ICT), and that its early adoption is the best way to avoid the scarcity of addresses and the consequences that exhaustion of IPv4 addresses may entail, including high costs;

+c) that the fastest possible transition from IPv4 and migration to and deployment of IPv6 addresses available to all countries is necessary in order to respond to global appeals and needs in this regard;

+d) that the involvement of all stakeholders, such as governments, Internet community, network operators, service and content providers, manufactures and consumers is crucial for a successful transition from IPv4 to IPv6;

-b) that governments play an important part as catalyst for the transition to IPv6,
+e) that governments play a key role as catalyst for the adoption of IPv6 by network operators, equipment manufacturers, service/content providers and also the consumers;

+f) that there are a number of developing countries that still need expert technical assistance for making this transition, despite the partial progress made in some countries,

 resolves

-1 to explore ways and means for greater collaboration and coordination between ITU and relevant organizations1 involved in the development of IP-based networks and the future internet, through cooperation agreements, as appropriate, in order to increase the role of ITU in Internet governance so as to ensure maximum benefits to the global community;
+1 to explore ways and means for greater collaboration and coordination between ITU and relevant organizations1 involved in the development of IP-based networks and the future internet, through cooperation agreements, as appropriate, in order to fulfil the role of ITU in Internet governance so as to ensure maximum benefits to the global community;

-2 to step up the exchange of experiences and information with all stakeholders regarding the adoption of IPv6, with the aim of creating opportunities for collaborative efforts, and to ensure that feedback exists to enrich efforts to support the transition to IPv6;
+2 to step up the exchange of experiences and information with all stakeholders regarding the adoption of IPv6, with the aim of creating unifying joint efforts, and to ensure that feedback exists to enrich efforts to support the transition to IPv6;

 3 to collaborate closely with the relevant international recognized partners, including the Internet community (e.g. regional Internet registries (RIRs), the Internet Engineering Task Force (IETF) and others), in order to encourage the deployment of IPv6 by raising awareness and through capacity building;